 Christ has abolished “the law contained in ordinances” which commanded the separation of Israelites (the circumcised) from Gentiles (the uncircumcised).
 This was the message to Peter in the vision of Acts Chapter 10.
-“What God has cleansed you must not call common (unclean).”
+The angel said to Peter,“What God has cleansed you must not call common (unclean).”
 Just then the servants of Cornelius (a Gentile) knocked at the door.
-Later when he was criticized for eating with “uncircumcised men” (Gentiles), Peter told them of the vision and of how the Holy Spirit had been poured upon these uncircumcised Gentiles also.
+Later when he was criticized for eating with “uncircumcised men” (Gentiles), Peter told them of the vision and of how the Holy Spirit had been poured upon believing Gentiles also.
 Believers of any blood, or nationality may now become “partakers of the covenants of promise.”

 ARE THE TEN COMMANDS OF THE “FIRST” COVENANT